Paolo Tassetto: Coaching career

+Awards and Merits

 Recommended by his sports federation as a particularly distinguished coach, he was awarded prizes by CONI in the years 2003, 2008 and 2011 at the Padua sports "Gala".

-Thanks to his achievements, in 2009 he was awarded by the President of the Italian Republic the honour of Knight of the Order of Merit of the Italian Republic.
+In 2009 he was awarded by the President of the Italian Republic the honour of Knight of the Order of Merit of the Italian Republic.

 For his career in 2013, on a proposal of the committee of sporting merits, the national board CONI (Italian National Olympic Committee) awarded him the honour of the Bronze Palm for Technical Merit.

 In 2017 he was awarded by the President of the Italian Republic the honour of Officer of the Order of Merit of the Italian Republic.

-Due to the big national and international results achieved by his athletes, in 2018 he was awarded by the CONI with the high honour of the Silver Palm for Technical Merit, with appraisal from president Giovanni Malagò: "... in recognition of the results obtained as a sports technician.
+Due to the national and international results achieved by his athletes, in 2018 he was awarded by the CONI with the high honour of the Silver Palm for Technical Merit, with appraisal from president Giovanni Malagò: "... in recognition of the results obtained as a sports technician.
 With this honor, the national sports organization, as well as certifying your skills and the results obtained in this activity, also wishes to express deep gratitude for the commitment you have dedicated to sport over many years."

 In 2019 he has been nominated as a Praiseworthy Master by the president of FIPE/EWF, Antonio Urso.